sdarlington/sdarlington.github.io/content/posts/2019-02-21-the-prodigal-tongue.md

     - review
 ---

-Lynne Murphy writes [a great blog](https://separatedbyacommonlanguage.blogspot.com), which [this book](https://amzn.to/2BA1NW8) is at least partly based on, about the differences between American and British English.
+Lynne Murphy writes [a great blog](https://separatedbyacommonlanguage.blogspot.com), which [this book](https://amzn.to/2BA1NW8) [affiliate link] is at least partly based on, about the differences between American and British English.
 Or should that be *that* this book is based on?

 Books like this really make you question everything you write.